 A common type of talk therapy, cognitive behavioral therapy, is designed to help patients become more aware of the inaccurate and negative thinking processes that prevent them from effectively responding to challenging situations.

 CBT, by itself or combined with other therapies, is used to address a wide range of issues, such as managing symptoms of mental illness, finding ways to cope with stressful situations, overcoming grief, and resolving relationship conflicts.
 While emotionally uncomfortable at times, CBT sessions come with very few risks.
 This type of therapy is typically structured by a mental health counselor and can take multiple sessions.

 A session can help a patient who is recovering from AUD to identify and change the behaviors that can lead them to drink alcohol excessively.
 This often involves examining feelings, situations, and other internal and external factors that make it easy for the person to turn to alcohol.

 Group and Individual Counseling

 Individual counseling refers to one-on-one discussions between a patient and a counselor.
-This type of activity is designed to allow the patient to explore their feelings, beliefs, behaviors, and other factors that may be affecting their immediate or near-future concerns.
-The counselor provides a safe, caring, and confidential environment where the patient can better understand themselves and initiate changes that will allow them to pursue the goals they want to achieve.
+This type of activity is designed to help patients explore their feelings, beliefs, behaviors, and other factors that may be affecting their recovery.
+Counselors provide a safe, caring, and confidential environment where patients can better understand themselves and initiate changes that will allow them to pursue the goals they want to achieve.

 Health and Nutrition Training